leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 Lean's typing system.
 Lean's underlying foundation has an infinite hierarchy of types:

+[chris] can I think of these as going more meta, "meta types" and "meta meta types" ?  "type universe" raises lots more questions in my head...?
+Like can things cross universes?  if so, that seems unnatural... need a worm hole or something?...  if it's just a russian doll nesting as "hierarchy" implies, then that's fine too, but I wouldn't use "universe" for that either, more like "space", i guess you are trying hard not to use the word Set.  is "Type 0" a "subset" of "Type 1" ?

 ```lean
 #check Type     -- Type 1
 #check Type 1   -- Type 2